Skip to content

 Is Bloodwood good for cutting boards?

-Bloodwood is used as a decorative accent in mixed-species cutting boards, where its vivid red color creates striking visual contrast against lighter woods like maple or lighter exotics.
-Its hardness makes it durable, and it is generally considered food-safe when properly finished with food-safe oils or wax.
+Bloodwood is used as a decorative accent in mixed-species cutting boards.
+It is generally considered food-safe when properly finished with food-safe oils or wax.

 Where does Bloodwood come from?